Maria Elena Boschi: Secretary of the Council of Ministers (2016–2018)

 On 11 December 2016, the Foreign Affairs Minister Paolo Gentiloni was asked by President Mattarella to form a new government.
 On the following day Gentiloni was officially sworn in as the new head of the government and Boschi was appointed new Secretary of the Council of Ministers.
 She was the first woman to have ever held the office.

 Member of Italia Viva (2019–present)

-In September 2019, former Secretary of the Democratic Party Matteo Renzi founded a liberal Europeist party, Italia Viva.
+In September 2019, former Secretary of the Democratic Party Matteo Renzi founded a liberal and Europeanist party, Italia Viva.
 Boschi left the Democratic Party and became a member of Italia Viva.

 Controversies

 Banca Etruria scandal

 On 18 December 2015, the Chamber of Deputies rejected (with 129 yes and 373 no) a no-confidence motion promoted by the Five Star Movement as a result of the decree "save the banks" issued in November 2015.
 Among the banks affected by the decision therefore included Banca Etruria, of which Pierluigi Boschi, the father of Maria Elena, was the vice president at the time of receivership in February 2015, while her brother was responsible of cost management, until March 2015.